Fruitbowl* Content Management

 A full-scale overhaul of a content and asset management system for a tech giant with internationally localized web pages also customized by business vertical.

-Fruitbowl (*NDA requires anonymity of client) had an existing content management system that had been outgrown and mangled by time.
-It needed an overhaul badly.
+Fruitbowl (*Client prefers anonymity) had an existing content management system that had been outgrown and mangled by time.
+It needed an overhaul badly, so our goal was to improve and update all existing functionality into a new application.
 I worked with a UX co-worker to redesign everything from the ground up.
 When I came onto the project, she had defined some basic UI styling, and the high level information architecture.

 We used the old tool and input from the product owner to define what were the needed features.
 The focus was on what needed to be achieved, not on how the old tool handled things.
 We gathered feedback about what did and didn't work with the old tool, and also implemented some new features the users had wanted for ages.